-Aside from the jar packaging this fragrance-free eye cream comes in you don't need a separate product labeled as an eye cream for your eye area.
+Aside from the jar packaging this fragrance-free eye cream comes in this eye cream is just plain not necessary if you're already using a well-formulated moisturizer.
 We know that sounds shocking but check out our More Info section to see why you can save money giving up this erroneous belief.

 The formula is an emollient moisturizer for dry skin containing an impressive blend of skin-repairing ingredients though it lacks an array of antioxidants that would really aid in building new collagen.
 It claims to replenish skin with sea minerals but the small amount of fucus serratus it contains (sea algae) isn't all that helpful for skin and there isn't any research showing what it provides, either.

 One other point: The only radiance this product provides is from the mica it contains.
 Mica is a shiny mineral used in thousands of products claiming to brighten skin.
 Other than the cosmetic benefit you may see after applying this product, shine particles don't have anything to do with skin care.

 - Emollient formula works for dry skin.

 - Jar packaging won't keep the good ingredients it contains stable after opening.

 - Lacks an array of antioxidants necessary for building collagen.